kakkun61/wd/README.md

 *Why you use `_spawnvp` on Windows instead of `_execvp` like `execvp` on Linux?*

-`_execvp` on Windows works like that overlays a calling process with a new process and that destroys the calling process.
-The new process runs in background.
+On Windows, `_execvp` overlays the calling process with a new one, destroying the original process.
+The new process runs in the background.